vinodhalaharvi/apply/README.md

 The options comes from command line and the operand for those options come from stdin.
-Eamples below are self explanatory
+Eamples below are self explanatory. "apply" is threaded.

 ####pingIPList file
 	2,www.google.com